 How to eliminate the smell

-- See also: Why Does My Cat Fart So Much?
+- Why Does My Cat Fart So Much?
 Should I Act?

-- You might also like: How to Quickly Get Skunk Smell Off Your Cat: 3 Methods
+- How to Quickly Get Skunk Smell Off Your Cat: 3 Methods

 If your cat suddenly smells like poop, there is usually no reason to panic.
 The cause and solution are usually simple, and after a good bath, your cat will be smelling fresh again in no time!
 If your cat’s diet and litter box are normal and unchanged, though, there may be a more serious issue at hand, but this is fairly rare.